mdic/mdic/README.md

-I'm a linguist, specialised in Corpus and Cognitive Linguistics, and CADS (Corpus-Assisted Discourse Studies).
+I'm a linguist, and my main areas of research are Corpus Linguistics, Discourse Studies, and Cognitive Linguistics.
+My research interests extend into the Digital Humanities, exploring the impact of digital technologies on language acquisition, use, teaching, and analysis, both in academic and non-academic contexts.

 I have worked in several interdisciplinary projects, developing methods and tools to collaborate with different disciplines - from the project design to the data analysis, using Free/Libre and Open Source Software (FLOSS) - providing a linguistic perspective to better understand the data under investigation.

 I teach academic modules in Digital Humanities, Corpus Linguistics, and Text Mining.

+Check out [my website](https://infogrep.it) for more details
 <!--
 **mdic/mdic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.